marsfoundation/sparkie/README.md

 # sparkie
-Sparkie is a collection of tools to help users and developers experience Spark
+Sparkie is a collection of tools to help users and developers experience Spark.
+Built by Phoenix Labs with data from BlockAnalitica.

 ## Installation Instructions
 Prerequisite: